whitehacker/MailMind/README.md

-# Getting Started with LLMs: Email Classifier
+# Email Classifier

 ![MailMind](gx/img.png)

 This basic project provides a simple and practical example of using Large Language Models (LLMs) like Llama 3 to build an AI-powered email classifier.
-It's a great starting point for students to understand how to leverage LLMs and develop their own AI agents or assistants.
+It's a great starting point to understand how to leverage LLMs and develop their own AI agents or assistants.

 > ## Next Steps for Students
 > You can extend this project into a powerful AI Office Assistant by integrating: